Pre-Professional Program Information

 This Pre-Professional program will prepare students to apply to our graduate program in Speech-Language Pathology or Audiology or other accredited program in Communication Sciences & Disorders.
 The curriculum is rich in audiological coursework, typical speech and language development as well as disorders, and includes clinical courses designed to prepare the student to work with both children and adults in graduate training.

-A department application is required for the Pre-Professional Program.
-This application is different, depending on which program you are applying to; Meridian Campus, Pocatello Campus, or the Online program.
+A department application is required for the Meridian Campus and the Online Pre-Professional Program.
+This application is different, depending on which program you are applying to.
 Please follow the instructions and complete the appropriate program application.

 The Pre-Professional courses are undergraduate courses, but for financial aid purposes, the courses are considered post-baccalaureate courses.
 Financial aid is available, if you qualify, through the financial aid department.
 If applying for financial aid, be sure to note on the financial aid application that this is a post-baccalaureate program and is required for entrance into a graduate program.
 If you have questions, please contact Financial Aid at 208-282-2756 or by email at email@example.com.
 See Program Costs for detailed tuition information.